 To start, the first six honorees have been announced along with fundraising and partnership efforts to complete all historical markers and planned events over the next twelve months.
 Additional markers celebrating historical blues legends will be unveiled across key cities such as Little Rock, North Little Rock, Scott, and surrounding towns in the Arkansas River Delta, with events and educational resources highlighting each artist’s story and musical legacy.

-The first set of the Arkansas River Delta Blues Trail honorees are:
+The inaugural class of Arkansas River Delta Blues Trail honorees:

-The Arkansas River Delta Blues Trail connects communities from Scott to Little Rock and Pine Bluff, honoring artists who shaped American blues and activating new opportunities in heritage tourism, education, and local economic growth.
+Your support funds the research, marker fabrication, and community events that bring these stories home.
+The Arkansas River Delta Blues Trail connects communities from Scott to Little Rock and Pine Bluff, activating new tourism, education, and local economic development.

 Keep up with our events and news releases as the Arkansas River Delta Blues Trail becomes a reality and catalyst for the state's first regional heritage music tourism network.